 - up to $300 per month for each child under the age of 6 and

 - up to $250 per month for each child between the age of 6 and 17.

 The processing of these payments will fall on the 15th of each month until the last month of 2021.
 The 15th will change if it falls on the weekend or is a holiday.
 In this case, you will receive your payment the next business day.

-These payments represent half of the total amount of Child Tax Credit, taxpayers will receive the remaining balance when filling their 2021 tax return.
+These payments represent half of the total amount, taxpayers will receive the remaining balance when filling their 2021 tax return.

 There is the possibility of overpayment or underpayment.
 Taxpayers will need to correct their payments when they file their 2021 tax returns.

 Taxpayers with adjusted gross income below the following levels will qualify for the total monthly payment:

 - $150,000 for married taxpayers filing jointly, widows, and widowers